DlangScience/nlopt/README.md

-# D nlopt header interface to C library
+# nlopt

-Please not that this is a barebones translation of the library.
-Wrappers will follow in due course.
+D bindings to the C api of the nlopt non-linear optimisation library (http://ab-initio.mit.edu/nlopt/)